ARMAAN199/C_Enc_Project/readme.md

 # **Project Description**
 ___
-This project is for **securing** certain **files** in a user's system according to different passcodes that the user creates.
+This project is for **securing** certain **files** in a user's system with passcodes that the users creates.

-You can make different passwords and map them to different files so that only a specific collection of files are accessible that are mapped to that particular passcode.
+Files that are encrypted by one user can only be decrypted by that user themselves once they log in.
+Other users can't even encrypt the file once the primary user has decrypted it.